 Participants will earn at least 15 hours of volunteer credit for full participation in this trip that can be used to fulfill requirements of their schools or organizations at home.
 Tel Yehudah will provide documentation of service hours to all participants at the conclusion of the summer season.

-Sleeping accomodations: The group will stay at the Metrowest JCC along with the Tzilum trip participants, in spacious, carpeted group rooms that will be separated by gender.
+Sleeping accommodations: The group will stay at the Midwood JCC in Brooklyn along with the Tzilum trip participants, in spacious group rooms that will be separated by gender.
 Participants bring sleeping bags and optional sleeping pads for their stay.
 Participants will also have access to locker rooms equipped with showers, toilets, and sinks for their use each night and morning.

 NOTE: The Tzedek Intensive will require an additional $150 charge for teens who choose and are selected to participate in this Intensive.